cakeslob/RRW_LAB/RRW_LAB_STEPSTICK/v0355/readme.md

 <img src="/RRW_LAB_STEPSTICK/v0355/images/io.png" width="500">

 On the 2x6 pin header, these pins are meant to be GPIO, used for limit switches and such.
-The other pins are ground These pins are unprotected, they operate at 3.3v but can safely tolerate 5v.
+The other pins are ground.
+These pins, like most pins on the board, The pins are unprotected, they operate at 3.3v but can safely tolerate 5v.

 ### PWM Spindle Control